2017 Portland Timbers season: March

 On March 18, Portland hosted the undefeated Houston Dynamo.
 Before the match the Timbers paid tribute to Nat Borchers where he said his goodbye speech.
 Shortly after, the Timbers Army raised their "Show racism the red card tifo" with the Portlandia statue with the Statue of Liberty crown.
 The Timbers would be awarded an early penalty kick from a DaMarcus Beasley handball.
 Diego Valeri would take and successfully convert it in the 11th minute, putting Portland up 1–0.
 In the 37th minute, Houston would be awarded a penalty from a Diego Chara handball.
 The shot was taken and successfully converted by Erick Torres in the 38th minute.
 Just before the end of the 1st half, Houston would get another goal, from Romell Quioto, assisted by Alberth Elis in the 45+2 minute of stoppage time.
 In the 58th minute, the Timbers would bounce back to equalize the match with a header from Valeri, assisted by Zarek Valentin and Fanendo Adi.
-In the 66th minute, the Timbers would take control of the match with a goal from David Guzmán from an fantastic pass from Darlington Nagbe who would later be credited for an assist.
+In the 66th minute, the Timbers would take control of the match with a goal from David Guzmán from a fantastic pass from Darlington Nagbe who would later be credited for an assist.
 Finally in the 88th minute, the Timbers would secure the win with a goal from Adi, assisted by Guzmán.
 The Timbers would continue their win streak with a 4–2 victory making a total 9 points (+7 goal differential) and currently hold first place overall for the 3rd consecutive week.

 On March 25, Portland traveled to Columbus to take on Columbus Crew SC.
 They would be without Darlinton Nagbe and David Guzmán, both of which are currently on international duty.
 The Timbers would score early in the 4th minute from a goal from Dairon Asprilla, assisted by winger, Sebastián Blanco.
 Columbus would shortly take control of the match with a goal from Justin Meram in the 11th minute and a goal from Ola Kamara, assisted by Federico Higuaín in the 19th minute.
 3 Minutes into first half stoppage time, Fanendo Adi, assisted by Alvas Powell, would find the back of the net, leveling the match 2–2 at the half.
 The Crew delivered the final blow with a goal from Niko Hansen in the 84th minute, ending the Timber's perfect win streak with a final score of 2–3.